Asif Mohiuddin: Flight to Germany and continued activism

 Since April 2014, Asif Mohiuddin lives in Germany, initially with a scholarship from the Hamburg-based Stiftung für politisch Verfolgte (Foundation for the Politically Repressed) and later also with the support of Amnesty International.

 In an interview with Deutsche Welle in April 2014 he stated that he does not feel completely safe in Germany either.
 Just a few days before, someone posted on Facebook a call to travel to Germany and kill him.
 The post received 1200 likes and was shared many times.
 Even with some Muslims living in Germany or migrants from Muslim-majority countries to Germany, his views have been met with a strong rejection.
 After his one-year scholarship, Mohiuddin decided to stay in Germany, instead of returning to Bangladesh as planned.
 By that time, he had become the Islamists' "Enemy no. #1".

 Mohiuddin did not change his Internet activities.
 Because of the closure of his old blog, he resumed spreading his views on Facebook and other online channels.
 He is engaged as a speaker at various congresses and events, including the American Atheists National Convention in Memphis, Tennessee on 29 June 2015.

 Anti-state case

-On May 5, 2020, under the Digital Security Act, RAB-3 Warrant Officer Mohammad Abu Bakar Siddique accused a Facebook page called "I am Bangladeshi" of spreading anti-state propagation, rumour about epidemic corona, spreading rumors with cartoons of various leaders of the ruling party and creating confusion among the people.
+On 5 May 2020, under the Digital Security Act, RAB-3 Warrant Officer Mohammad Abu Bakar Siddique accused a Facebook page called "I am Bangladeshi" of spreading anti-state propagation, rumour about epidemic COVID-19, spreading rumors with cartoons of various leaders of the ruling Awami League party and creating confusion among the people.
 A case was filed against 11 convicts, of which six people were accused of running the page and also five others were made convict, including Asif Mohiuddin, who were accused of having private conversations with them on WhatsApp and Messenger.